 - If you are in crisis, call Family Service of the Piedmont crisis line at (336) 273-7273 or go to the Campus Violence Response Center on the ground floor of the Gove Student Health Center building.

 - Seek medical attention.
 Even if you do not want to report the incident, you may have injuries of which you are not aware or want to discuss options for prevention of pregnancy and sexually transmitted infections.
+A Victim Advocate from the Campus Violence Response Center can accompany you to medical resources.

 - You can have an anonymous Sexual Assault Nurse Examination performed that can preserve evidence for one year to give you time to decide if you want to move forward with prosecution or not.
 This does not require you to report to police.
 Remember to avoid showering, bathing, douching, eating, drinking, brushing your teeth, or smoking if at all possible in order to preserve evidence.
 Clothing worn during or after the assault should be saved in a paper bag to best preserve evidence.
+A Victim Advocate from the Campus Violence Response Center can be with you during a SANE exam and serve as a support resource.

 - You can submit an anonymous report to the UNCG Police Department.

 - You can report to the Title IX Coordinator at any time by calling (336) 256-0362 or submitting a report.
+A Victim Advocate from the Campus Violence Response Center can support you through a Title IX investigation and student conduct hearing.